-- 1. Overlay patches with asphalt concrete pavement on Highway 10 in Riding Mountain National Park of Canada, Manitoba.
+- 1. A base and asphalt concrete pavement in the Clear Lake Campground in Riding Mountain National Park of Canada, Manitoba.
 Refer to "Table 1 List of Proposed Work" for details.
 The Contractor shall supply all aggregates from source(s) outside the Park.
-In addition, no asphalt plant permitted in the Park. - 2.
+In addition, no asphalt plant is permitted in the Park. - 2.
 Other Miscellaneous Works as described in these specifications or as directed by the Departmental Representative. - 3.
 The Contractor shall supply aggregates and produce asphalt concrete pavement from outside the Park. - 4.
 MIT Standard Construction Specifications specified for the work can be found at the following website address: